LinjianLi/Presentations/README.md

 # Workshop Presentations

-You can copy the url of an ".ipynb" file to ***https://nbviewer.jupyter.org/*** to view the jupyter notebook.
+You can copy the URL of an ".ipynb" file to ***https://nbviewer.jupyter.org/*** to view the jupyter notebook.